cdcasey/12gov3/posts/2020-11-17-49-apples/index.md

 excerpt: ""
 ---

-This week we're talking about apples!
+This week we’re talking about apples!
 We discuss varieties, methods of propagation, and how apples were first domesticated.
 Also, how well do you know Chaucer?

 The Johnny Appleseed song: [https://www.youtube.com/watch?v=V\_IrdS-zu48](https://www.youtube.com/watch?v=V_IrdS-zu48)